Robot/Camera Calibration

 For every mobile robot, the integration of reliable sensors with an efficient computing platform is crucial for achieving modern-day capabilities.
 The ZED X stereo camera, released by Stereolabs in 2023 and specifically designed for compatibility with NVIDIA Jetson, offers a compelling solution for both indoor and outdoor robotic applications.
 Building on our previous explorations of NVIDIA Isaac ROS, this guide aims to provide a thorough understanding of how the ZED X camera can be effectively utilized in various scenarios.

-In the young landscape of 3D vision technology, Stereolabs launched the ZED 3D camera in 2015, amidst the rise of Intel's RealSense 3D camera family.
-The early days saw ZED cameras compatible with Intel systems, a market Intel aimed to dominate with the launch of its third-generation RealSense D400 series in January 2018.
-However, Intel's RealSense cameras were not officially supported on ARM/Jetson platforms, a decision that revealed an opportunity for Stereolabs.
+In the early days of 3D vision, Stereolabs launched its ZED 3D camera in 2015, around the same time Intel's RealSense cameras were becoming popular.
+Initially, ZED cameras worked with Intel systems, which Intel hoped to dominate with its third-generation RealSense D400 series (released in January 2018).
+However, Intel decided not to support its RealSense cameras on ARM/Jetson platforms, creating an opening for Stereolabs.

-Stereolabs' bet on ARM's expansive potential was serendipitously aligned with NVIDIA's evolution.
-NVIDIA had broadened its horizon from its GPU-centric legacy to revolutionize robotics with its Isaac SDK and Jetson hardware.
-Their dedication to integrating full-stack 2D/3D vision and prioritizing GPU-offloaded image processing functions created a distinct niche that Intel had yet to embrace.
+Stereolabs’ focus on ARM compatibility also aligned perfectly with NVIDIA’s expanding vision.
+NVIDIA was evolving from its traditional role in GPUs to driving advancements in robotics with its Isaac SDK and Jetson hardware.
+Their commitment to combining 2D/3D vision with GPU-accelerated image processing created a space that Intel had not yet explored.

 The exclusive ZED X-NVIDIA combo has made a bet on a few high-profile applications in robotics.
 We have highlighted here the three most dominantly supported applications for the ZED X.